c-smile/sciter-js-sdk/docs/md/Window.md

   * #### `window.focusable(dir [,reference:element]): element`

-    The functions allows to enumerate elements in tab order. _dir_ there is one of:
+    The function allows to enumerate elements in tab order. _dir_ there is one of:

     * "next" - next focusable element after the _reference_;
     * "prior" - previous focusable element after the _reference_;
     * "first" - first focusable DOM element on the window;
     * "last" - last focusable DOM element on the window;

+    _reference_ must be a focusable element.

     You can assign found element to `window.focus = element` set focus on it.